-Out of the box, Rock automatically "checks out" individuals when an event end time has passed.
-However, you can configure Rock to allow individuals to manually check out, and set it up to print a check-out label.
+Out of the box, Rock automatically "checks out" individuals when an event end time has passed (it doesn't actually mark them as checked out, they no longer appear in Check-in Manager).
+However, you can configure Rock to allow individuals to manually check out and set it up to print a check-out label.